-- Log in to the COS Console, click Bucket List in the left sidebar to enter the bucket list page, and click the source bucket to be configured to enter the bucket details page.
+- Log in to the COS Console, click Bucket List on the left sidebar, and select the bucket for which to configure cross-origin replication.

-- Click Advanced Configuration on the left to enter the advanced configuration page, scroll down to Cross-region Replication, and click Add Rule to configure a cross-region replication rule.
+- Click Advanced Configuration on the left sidebar to open the configuration page, scroll down to Cross Region Replication, and click Add Rule.

-- To configure a cross-region replication rule, you need to enable versioning for both the source and destination buckets.
-If it is disabled in the source bucket, please enable it before configuring the rule.
-After completing the configuration, click OK.
+- To configure a cross-region replication rule, you need to first enable versioning for both the source and destination buckets.
+After the rule configuration is complete, click OK.

 Disabling Cross-Region Replication